 We’re honored that organizations like U.S. News & World Report consistently rate BASIS as the #1 public school network in the country.
 Many of our individual schools across the nation also rank highly.
 For instance, BASIS Tuscon North was recently named the #1 High School in the U.S. for 2025.
 BASIS San Antonio Shavano was also recently named the #1 Texas Metro Area High School in 2025, making it a popular choice as well.
 For this reason, our seats tend to fill up fast.

 As long as an application is received during our Open Enrollment period, that student will be included in our lottery.
 That’s why the Open Enrollment Period is your best time to apply to BASIS.
-By missing this deadline, you will forfeit your chance to be included in our initial enrollment lottery.
+By missing this deadline, you will forfeit your chance to be included in our enrollment lottery.

 What If My Child Is Selected?

 If your child has been selected during the lottery, you will receive an email or text to accept our offer of enrollment.
-You will be given a 2-week window to accept, so look out for any communications from us regarding lottery results.
+You will be given a window to accept, so look out for any communications from us regarding lottery results.

 What Happens If My Child Isn’t Selected?